 Just like Section III I had already been doing this with a swung or straight 8th note and a variety of ride patterns.

-Section V (pages 37 – 44) The solo line will be played between the snare drum – left hand – and the bass drum.
+Section V (pages 37 – 44) Play the solo line between the snare drum – left hand – and the bass drum.
 Top line ride cymbal – right hand.
 Hi-hat on 2 & 4 – not written.

 Section V Exercise 2 page 38: